Hypothetical Planet in Multiple Star System

 If a planet orbits in a plane where it passes in front of its sun as seen from Earth, then this transit of the star can be detected as a very slight dip in brightness.
 This is the essence of the transit method.
 Given a knowledge of the size of the star, this method can give a fairly accurate measurement of the diameter of an extrasolar planet.
 The limitations are obvious; if the planet's orbit is inclined even slightly, so that it does not pass in front of its star, then it will not be detected.
 While many planets have been detected using this method, it is likely that many more have been missed, even in systems where other planets have been found.
 We can say this with almost total certainty, given that the planets in our own Solar System are slightly inclined with respect to one another's orbits.

-In addition to ground-based observations, a couple of space telescopes were launched to search for planets using the transit method.
+In addition to ground-based observations, space telescopes have also been launched to search for planets using the transit method.
 One was called CoRoT and was sent up by the European Space Agency and managed by the French Space Agency.
-The other was called Kepler and was launched by NASA.
+Another was called Kepler and was launched by NASA.
 Both returned tremendous amounts of data.
 Unfortunately, both spacecraft failed in 2013.
-CoRoT failed completely due to issues with its on-board computer, while Kepler continues to function, but is unable to perform its primary mission because of the failure of two of its four gyroscope wheels.
-However, astronomers are still using Kepler for related observational work.
+CoRoT failed completely due to issues with its on-board computer, while Kepler continued to function, but was unable to perform its primary mission because of the failure of two of its four gyroscope wheels.
+The Kepler mission ended completely in 2018 when the spacecraft ran out of fuel for steering.

 The best of both worlds is when a planet not only orbits in a plane where transits can be observed, giving its diameter, but when it also produces a measureable velocity effect on its parent star that can be measured with the radial velocity method.
 This gives both the size and mass of a planet, and thus allows astronomers to calculate its density, and thus have a good idea as to what the planet is composed of.